unkeyed/unkey/.github/CONTRIBUTING.md

     - Feature Requests: Wait for a Unkey member to approve and remove the `needs approval` label before you start coding or submit a PR.
     - Bugs, Security, Documentation, etc.: You can start coding immediately, even if the `needs approval` label is present.
 This label mainly concerns feature requests.
   - **Our Process**:
-    - Issues from non-core members automatically receive the `needs approval` label.
+    - Issues from Unkey member automatically receive the `needs approval` label.
     - We greatly value new feature ideas.
 To ensure consistency in the product's direction, they undergo review and approval.